FAQ

 What does "agent-first" mean?

 Agent-first means Owlmetry is designed so that AI coding agents (Claude Code, Codex, Cursor, etc.) can handle the entire observability workflow — from installing SDKs and configuring API keys to querying events and diagnosing production issues.
-Dedicated skill files for the CLI, Swift SDK, and Node SDK are distributed as a Claude Code plugin marketplace so agents know the correct command syntax and SDK APIs.
+Dedicated skill files for the CLI, Swift SDK, Android SDK, and Node SDK are distributed as a Claude Code plugin marketplace so agents know the correct command syntax and SDK APIs.
 You still get a full web dashboard, but the API is the primary interface.

 Is Owlmetry open source?